willybrauner/interpol/README.md

 <img alt="logo" src="./packages/interpol/interpol.png">
 </p>

-interpol library interpolates value between two points.
+interpol library interpolates values between two points.
 This is the lowest level of animate machine.
-Interpol is not a DOM API, it provides real time progress of the interpolation that can be use or bind on... anything!
+Interpol is initially, not a DOM API, it provides real time progress of the interpolation that can be use or bind on... anything!